Raynes/conch/README.md

 functions are what the utility functions are built off of, and you can probably use them to stream to and feed from your own special places.

+### Encodings

+All of conch's streaming and feeding functions (including the lower level ones) can take an `:enc` key that specifies the encoding.
+This will be passed as the `:encoding` key to `clojure.java.io/copy`.

 ## License

 Copyright (C) 2012 Anthony Grimes